-When you arrive at the hospital, please check in at the front desk.
-Our receptionist will direct you to the admitting area to be checked in.
+When you arrive at the hospital, please go to the admitting area to be checked in.
 You will have an armband placed on your wrist that identifies you with your name and birth date as well as your hospital number.
 Please check your armband and make sure your name is spelled correctly and your birth date is correct.